xinlet/xinlet.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in Statistics at the department of Mathematical Sciences, University of Bath.
+I'm a PhD student in Statistics at the Department of Mathematical Sciences, University of Bath.

 My topic is the development of low-rank pre-smoothing sparse statistical modelling.